Webber Naturals is a Proud Supporter of

 $1.00 from each sale of Canada’s #1 Omegas will directly support Heart & Stroke’s wonderful work.

-from Webber Naturals
+The Ultimate Guide from Webber Naturals

 Every year in Canada there are an estimated 70,000 heart attacks.
 That’s one every seven minutes!
 Do you know how to detect a heart attack or stroke?
 How about how best to care for your heart?
 Your Heart – a User’s Guide offers invaluable insight into how your heart works and what it needs to stay healthy, including diet, lifestyle, and natural health products to support cardiovascular health.